-- January 3-Registration Deadline for ACT: This registration deadline is for the ACT that will be held on February 8th.
-If you need to take or retake the ACT, this is the latest recommended date to do so to be able to send in your scores with college applications.
-Click Here to Register - January 20-Late Registration Deadline for ACT: This late registration deadline applies to the ACT that will be held on February 8th.
-If you need to take or retake the ACT, this is the latest recommended date to do so to be able to send in your scores with college applications.
-Click Here to Register - Throughout January-Various Scholarship Applications: Make sure to add scholarship deadlines to your calendar.
-Click Here for Scholarships Due in January
+- February 8-ACT: If you need to take or retake the ACT, this is the latest recommended date to do so to be able to send in your scores with college applications.
+Click Here to Register - ♦ February 21-Registration Deadline for the SAT: This registration deadline applies to the SAT that will be held on March 8th.
+If you need to take or retake the SAT, this is the latest recommended date to do so to be able to send in your scores with college applications.
+Click Here to Register - February 25-Late Registration Deadline for the SAT: This late registration deadline applies to the SAT that will be held on March 8th.
+If you need to take or retake the SAT, this is the latest recommended date to do so to be able to send in your scores with college applications.
+Click Here to Register